haberdashPI/german_track/_research/plans.md

 ## target timeline analysis

-- use C rather than ν parameterization of SVC to possibly avoid infeasible states
++ use C rather than ν parameterization of SVC to possibly avoid infeasible states
-  - did this once, doing again, to double check parameter range
+  + did this once, doing again, to double check parameter range
 - improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
   - does a median or a mean across window times change anything

 - can we get a way with not splitting the early/late window distinction for the interaction

 - then for target timing split into groups relative to the switch (as per the behavioral data)
 - just target time and salience of anova (no window start)

-- look at the raw window
+- look at the raw window (euclidean distance? if good maybe a difference plot)
 - also look at the baseline window just before

-  - 2x2 for salinece / target-timing
-  - try early late timing (for data summary, some way to split across all conditions)
-    - minimize difference with each split (across all conditions or within each?)
-  - freqmeans getting long (parallelize data?, threading doesn't seem to help...)

-  - try some raw analysis (look at spectrograms, spectrum, some view of bands???), global condition (focus?)
   - try decoder with different lags (pick some best times)

 - next steps: